maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **The distinction**:

-- "Inverse inference impossible" is an **epistemological** proposition: given a macroscopic description, recovering the microscopic state is impossible
+- "Inverse inference impossible" is an **epistemological** proposition
-- "Produces the arrow of time" is a **dynamical** proposition: the projection itself produces time asymmetry
+- "Produces the arrow of time" is a **dynamical** proposition

-**This paper never claimed the latter.** This experiment clarifies: static information loss does not produce observable time asymmetry.
+**This paper never claimed the latter.**

 ### 8.6 Significance

-**This is a negative result.** It rules out a possibility but does not produce anything new.
+This is a negative result.
+It rules out a possibility but does not produce anything new.
 Its value lies in:

 1. Clarifying the distinction between "static source" and "dynamical source"
 2. Showing that D_f is a time-reversal-neutral quantity